Seismic Retrofit in Los Angeles: What It Costs, What Triggers It, and How It Works

 Insurance Premium Reductions

 The California Earthquake Authority offers premium discounts on earthquake insurance for homes that have completed qualifying seismic retrofits.
 The discount varies but can reduce annual premiums by 5% or more, creating a long-term financial return on the retrofit investment.
-If you carry earthquake insurance (and in Los Angeles, you should seriously consider it), ask your insurer about retrofit-related premium reductions.
+If you carry earthquake insurance, ask your insurer about retrofit-related premium reductions.
+Our insurance and construction guide covers the broader landscape of coverage types relevant to residential projects.

 A Note on Federal Funding Uncertainty

-This is the section that catches most homeowners by surprise.
-Even if your home is not covered by any mandatory retrofit program, a planned renovation can trigger seismic upgrade requirements that add significant scope and cost to your project.
+Even if your home is not covered by any mandatory retrofit program, a planned renovation can trigger seismic upgrade requirements that affect scope and budget.
+Understanding these triggers early is one of the most valuable things a homeowner can do when planning a renovation of an older home.

 The California Existing Building Code (CEBC), specifically Sections 317 through 322, establishes the triggers and requirements for seismic evaluation and retrofit of existing buildings undergoing modification.
 The California Building Code (CBC) also addresses this in its provisions for existing structures.
 The key concept is that the building code generally "grandfathers" existing structures under the code in effect when they were built, but that grandfather protection erodes as the scope of proposed work increases.